asdt560/rocket-mission-list/README.md

 ## Getting started

-Clone the repository, through the `git clone` command or other means.
-Then install the necessary dependencies using your prefered backage manager, such as npm.
+Clone the repository through the `git clone` command or other means.

+Install the necessary dependencies using your prefered backage manager, such as npm.

-You can then run it with the corresponding start command, for example `npm start`, to open the project in your browser.
+Run it with the corresponding start command, for example `npm start`, to open the project in your browser.

 ## Authors